Date of Birth:

 She’s one of our youngest athletes, and the world will soon see how talented she is and just what she’s overcome.

-Maybe, just maybe, this Inspire Peterborough athlete will be hitting the waters in the 2024 USA Olympics.
+Maybe, just maybe, this Inspire Peterborough athlete will be hitting the waters in the 2024 Paris Olympics.
 We’re excited and we’ll be keeping a close eye on her progression whatever may be.